-The Dolphin Stadium is set against a backdrop of wide open, 180 degree, panoramic backdrop of Umekoji park – a park that demonstrates Kyoto’s beautiful changing each season throughout the year.
+The Dolphin Stadium is set against a backdrop of wide-open, 180 degrees, panoramic backdrop of Umekoji park – a park that demonstrates Kyoto’s beautiful changing each season throughout the year.
 You can enjoy the show during any of the four seasons – during the cherry blossoms in Spring, or autumn colors in Autumn.

 Common bottlenose dolphins are very curious, so if you approach the side of the pool, you might just get to meet a dolphin face-to-face.

 Kyoto Aquarium is open 365 days a year, and the dolphin show is open from opening time.

 You don’t need to pay any extra fee to watch the dolphin show, as it is included in the aquarium’s admission fee.

 For your information, there is no dolphin show at the Osaka aquarium – The Kaiyukan.

 Let’s meet Shiro, Hama, and Hikaru – these are the three seals at Kyoto Aquarium – an adorable and friendly trio.

 You can see them at feeding time and watch them interact with the handlers – their dark hypnotic eyes watching every movement.

 It’s interesting to watch how Hikaru takes a nap with a standing position while in the big tube tank, which connects to another tank below; or pushing his nose against the side of the tank as he flies through the water the kids will love it!